yappify/api/docs/001-setting-up-development-environment.md

 make help
 ```

-If you repeatedly had to use run a certain command that is not yet defined in the Makefile, please do add that command and update the `help` target.
+If you repeatedly had to run a certain command that is not yet defined in the Makefile, please do add that command and update the `help` target.